 Jo-Jo: I think next time we should play Scrabble.

 Aunt Zelda: I once played Scrabble with a man who was a master at the game.
 When he played the word BEARS for 72 points, I said that's amazing!
 And you know what he said?
 He said: "It's not the bears, it's where you put the bears."

-Darlene: You know, that applies to a lot of things in life.
+Jo-Jo: You know, what that man said - about the bears - that applies to a lot of things in life.

-Aunt Zelda: That it does, little sis; that it does.
+Aunt Zelda: That it does, my dear niece, that it does.